Achieving Better Sleep: Basic Cleaning Tips for Your Bedroom

 Study: In a study, individuals who regularly made their beds almost every day were more likely to say they had good sleep compared with those who did so less often.
 [3]

-Clean Under the Bed
+Why Cleaning Under the Bed Matters

 Removing dust and clutter from under the bed can improve air quality in the room and create a more serene sleeping environment.
 Did you know that dust and clutter under the bed can affect the air quality in your room?
-Not only can it cause allergies and respiratory problems, but it can also disrupt your sleep.

 Improving the air quality in your room can be as simple as taking time to remove dust and clutter, but this task is often overlooked.
 Additionally, keeping the area under your bed clean can prevent the accumulation of dust mites, which can cause asthma and other respiratory problems.

 Keeping your bedroom fresh and clean includes remembering to wash your windows - a task that is often overlooked.
-Regularly cleaning curtains or blinds helps eliminate accumulated dust, dirt, and odors, contributing to a healthier environment.

 Remember to also pay attention to your walls, window panes, and frames with a microfiber cloth or damp sponge to remove smudges, fingerprints, and grime.
 These simple steps can make a big difference in creating a more comfortable, clean bedroom.